Free website audit · a plan and a fair price built around your business · no lock-in

 1. Hosting + uptime monitoring

-Hosting is the easy part — everyone has it.
-What separates a real done-for-you service is active uptime monitoring: a system that pings the site every minute or two, raises an alert the moment it stops responding, and starts the fix before you’ve noticed.
+Hosting is the easy part: everyone has it.
+What separates a real done-for-you service is active uptime monitoring: a system that pings the site every minute or two, raises an alert the moment it stops responding, and starts the fix before you have noticed.
 UK Web Marketing sites run on Vercel’s London (lhr1) edge with sub-second LCP and a 99.99% historical uptime; monitoring is via Vercel observability plus a secondary Plausible heartbeat.
-Most £25/mo bargain providers host on shared servers in Frankfurt or Virginia with no monitoring — the first you know about an outage is when a customer calls.
+Most £25/mo bargain providers host on shared servers in Frankfurt or Virginia with no monitoring, and the first you know about an outage is when a customer calls.

-What to ask: “If my site goes down at 11pm on a Saturday, when do you find out, and what’s the typical time-to-restore?“
+What to ask: “If my site goes down at 11pm on a Saturday, when do you find out, and what is the typical time-to-restore?”

 2. Daily backups (verified restore tested quarterly)

-A backup that’s never been restored is a hope, not a backup.
-The standard most providers won’t meet: daily snapshots, off-site, with a quarterly restore drill so the recovery path is known to work.
+A backup that has never been restored is a hope, not a backup.
+The standard most providers will not meet: daily snapshots, off-site, with a quarterly restore drill so the recovery path is known to work.
 The 2023 GoDaddy “backup not available” incidents were all sites that had a backup line on the invoice and no test restore on the calendar.

 What to ask: “When was the last time you did a test restore from backup, and how long did it take?”